jmulet/moodle-tiny_codepro/README.md

 | `Shift-Alt-A` | Accept changes |
 | `Shift-Alt-C` | Cancel changes |

-*Please note that line wrapping is always enabled in panel mode.
+*Please note that line wrapping can only be toggled in panel mode when in fullscreen mode.

 ## Installation